kinecosystem/kin-app-server/README.md

     export FLASK_APP=kinappserver

 ## Creating the db for the fisrt time:
-go into python console and:
+Go into python console and:

      from kinappserver import db